Skip to main content

 • Nature walks and seasonal recreation for grounding

-These elements support not just sobriety—but the emotional intelligence needed to maintain healthy relationships in recovery.
+These elements support not just sobriety, but the emotional intelligence needed to maintain healthy relationships in recovery long after leaving treatment.

 Rebuilding Romantic and Social Relationships

-Rekindling romantic partnerships or dating in early recovery should be approached cautiously.
-Clients are encouraged to wait until they are emotionally stable and grounded in their recovery identity before entering new relationships.
+Rekindling romantic partnerships or beginning new relationships in early recovery requires caution.
+Clients benefit from waiting until they are emotionally stable and grounded in their recovery identity before pursuing new romantic connections.

 Measuring Success: Quality of Life After Rehab

-At Sana at Stowe, we don’t measure success by abstinence alone.
+At Sana at Stowe, we do not measure success by abstinence alone.
 True recovery includes:

 • Healthy interpersonal boundaries